MarcoStb1993/rnexploration/rrt_nbv_exploration/README.md

 ![Node states State Diagram](../images/NodeStateDiagram.png)

-The NBV is determined by choosing the node with the best gain-cost-ratio.
-The gain calculation uses sparse ray sampling in which sample points are determined by the utilized sensor's FoV, range and the step size defined by the user.
+The NBV is determined by choosing the node with the best gain-cost-ratio (GCR).
+The gain calculation uses Sparse Ray Polling (SRP) in which sample points are determined by the utilized sensor's FoV, range and the step size defined by the user.
 This should be set regarding the OctoMap's voxel's edge length and the computing power of the system running the RNE.
 This set of sample points is calculated at the RNE's initialization, so that during its execution the sample points can be placed at the particular node to be evaluated by adding the node's position to each sample point.
 This and the execution in a node separate from the RRT construction aims to speed up the exploration.
 Below a set of sample points is employed to evaluate a node.
 Blue denotes unknown space, green free space and red occupied space.
 The particular ray is not evaluated further when an obstacle was detected.
-Also, the best yaw orientation for the robot at this node is calcualted by adding up all sampling slices that could be observed if the sensor is pointed at this particular direction.
+Also, the best yaw orientation for the robot at this node is calculated by adding up all sampling slices that could be observed if the sensor is pointed at this particular direction.
 The direction with the highest combined gain is set as the best yaw.
 The horizontal FoV of the sensor is required for this.

 ![Sparse Ray Sampling](../images/raysampling.png)